-- The building/buildings will, unless function requires otherwise, be of low profile, and; - The external materials will be of a colour and type that reduces visual impact and blend in with any surrounding buildings, and; - Renewable energy installations are encouraged but, where visible in the landscape, they must be designed to reduce impact; e.g. avoiding sky lines, insertion in line with roof slopes, use of solar slating, minimisation of reflective materials, and; - That safe vehicular access and adequate off road parking can be achieved, and; - All new development must incorporate sustainable urban drainage systems (SUDS) which as a minimum are fully compliant with the most recently adopted national and local standards and preferably exceed them. - Comply with Wyeside policy WE01 Environmental Restrictions on Development, below.
+- The building/buildings will, unless function requires otherwise, be of low profile; - The external materials will be of a colour and type that reduces visual impact and blend in with any surrounding buildings; - The use of sustainable construction techniques and renewable energy installations are encouraged but, where visible in the landscape, they must be designed to reduce impact; e.g.

+avoiding sky lines, insertion in line with roof slopes, use of solar slating, minimisation of reflective materials;

+- That safe vehicular access and adequate off road parking can be achieved; - That provisions are included that encourage active travel as a preferred mode of transport; - All new development must incorporate sustainable urban drainage systems (SUDS) which as a minimum are fully compliant with the most recently adopted national and local standards and preferably exceed them; - Comply with Wyeside policy WE01 Environmental Restrictions on Development, below.